JurgenR/aioslsk/docs/source/USAGE.rst

 Room Management
 ===============

-The `RoomManager` is responsible for `Room` object storage and management.
+The :class:`.RoomManager` is responsible for :class:`.Room` object storage and management.
 All rooms are stored returned by the server are accessible through the object instance:

 .. code-block:: python